michalurbanski/importantnotes/README.md

 **Option 2:**

-Set environmental variable `IMPORTANTNOTES_FILE` and execute script:
+Set environmental variable `IMPORTANTNOTES_FILE` to point to the file with notes and execute the script:

 `./run.zsh`